Words by Lula Criado

-‘I’m constantly trying to reframe the field of electronic textiles by asking myself what does this technology mean and what is it capable of bringing to people’s lives?’
-Tells us Melissa Coleman, an artist, and curator with an extraordinary curiosity about electronic textiles and wearables technologies.
-Based in Rotterdam (The Netherlands) Coleman is also co-founder of Rotterdam’s V2_E-textile Workspace and the London E-textile Meetup that takes place at the V&A Museum.
+I’m constantly trying to reframe the field of electronic textiles by asking myself what does this technology mean and what is it capable of bringing to people’s lives?
+Tells us Melissa Coleman, an artist and curator with an extraordinary curiosity about electronic textiles and wearables technologies.
+Based in Rotterdam (The Netherlands), Coleman is also co-founder of Rotterdam’s V2_E-textile Workspace and the London E-textile Meetup that takes place at the V&A Museum.

 Melissa Coleman is a storyteller.
 She tells stories through her artworks, the workshops she runs and the exhibitions she curates.
 Her stories are about how wearable technologies are reshaping our present and our not-too-distant future.
-Her curatorial series Pretty Smart Textiles that took place in Belgium in 2010, 2011 and 2012 were a unique opportunity to explore the new technologies applied to fashion.
-The series are a multi-sensory experience to discover that another world of electronic textiles is out there.
+Her curatorial series Pretty Smart Textiles, which took place in Belgium in 2010, 2011 and 2012, were a unique opportunity to explore the new technologies applied to fashion.
+The series is a multi-sensory experience to discover that another world of electronic textiles is out there.

-What drew you to working at the intersection of speculative design, electronic textiles, body performance, sense augmentation with a politico-philosophical angle?
+What drew you to working at the intersection of speculative design, electronic textiles, body performance, and sense augmentation with a politico-philosophical angle?
 Could you tell us a little bit about the intellectual process?

-My work is a mixture everything that fascinates me: the things I read about, the conversations we are having as a society, the work of other designers that I love, the materials I’m working with.
+My work is a mixture of everything that fascinates me: the things I read about, the conversations we are having as a society, the work of other designers that I love, and the materials I’m working with.
 Design is like a puzzle to me.
 I’m constantly trying to reframe the field of electronic textiles by asking myself what does this technology mean and what is it capable of bringing to people’s lives?

 A criticism of technology in fashion is that technology only communicates itself, a fantasy about the future because we have no history and stories around wearable technology.
 I see it as my responsibility to try and change that.
-I want to tell stories that are poetic, but also relevant.
+I want to tell stories that are poetic but also relevant.

 Photography as a way to communicate wearable technology leaves a lot to wish for.
-You probably don’t get around the need of creating a strong image, but designers of wearable technology increasingly realise that film is better suited to the storytelling aspect of what they do.
+You probably don’t get around the need to create a strong image, but designers of wearable technology increasingly realise that film is better suited to the storytelling aspect of what they do.

 Wearable technologies have the ability to communicate with their owners, and by doing so, the boundaries between physical and digital are blurring.
 How people respond to multiple stimuli in a digital environment beyond the touch of a screen or button is one of the questions to answer in this 21st century in which people live in a hyper-connected society.
 In which ways do you think are interactive and digital technologies changing or affecting human behaviour?